vahidhedayati/grails-jenkins-plugin/README.md

 The plugin functionality provides two core aspects of the Jenkins product within your grails app:

 1. lists current build history on right hand side, if you click on dashboard or trigger a build.

 The build history is being sent back via WebSockets and is called upon you clicking build + when build completes.
 The history is as is on Jenkins so if building it will show up building on here.
 If it passed/failed/cancelled and so forth.

 You can click the specific historical item to view its logs, which again uses HTTPBuilder to grab out build logs and send via WebSockets back to the web page.

-2. Trigger a build, this triggers a build and reuses feature to view log, but since this is building, it will trigger liveWatch which grabs the chunks back as jenkins builds it and presents it back via WebSockets.
-Its a remake of jenkins does locally through its own console interface but using WebSockets instead of Ajax.
+2. Trigger a build, this triggers a build and reuses feature to view log, but since this is building, it will trigger liveWatch which grabs the chunks back as Jenkins builds it and presents it back via WebSockets.
+Its a re-make of Jenkins does locally through its own console interface but using WebSockets instead of Ajax.